ronaldo-avalos/ronaldo-avalos/README.md

-I’m a design engineer currently specializing in Swift, with experience in Kotlin.
+I’m a design engineer currently specializing in Kotlin, with experience in Swift.
 I strive to make my work clean and visually appealing, without neglecting functionality.
 Along the way, I develop tools, libraries, or components to solve recurring problems, which I share with the community when useful.